oVirt/ovirt-site/source/release/3.6.3/index.html.md

  - Disable cloud-init service after appliance deployment
  - hosted-engine setup proposes as a default to use all the available RAM for the engine VM also if bigger than the value in the appliance OVF
  - changing HE storage domain name causes HE storage and VM import failure

+### windows-guest-tools-iso

+Fixed a bug in the included ovirt-guest-agent:
+ - Constant, repeating messages "User <x> is connected to vm <y> in Events

 <Category:Documentation> <Category:Releases>